 ^{} Partially supported by the French ANR Defis program under contract ANR-08-EMER-012 (QRAC project).
-Research at CQT is funded by the Singapore Ministry of Education and the National Research Foundation.

 The existence of a potential function for congestion games allows us to cast searching for a Nash equilibrium as a local search problem.
 The states, that is the strategy profiles of the players, are the feasible solutions, and the neighborhood of a state consists of all authorized changes in the strategy of a single player.
 Then local optima correspond to states where no player can improve individually his cost, that is exactly to Nash equilibria.
 The potential of a state can be evaluated in polynomial time, and similarly a neighboring state of lower potential can be exhibited, provided that there exists one.
 This means that the problem of computing a Nash equilibrium in a congestion game belongs to the complexity class PLS, Polynomial Local Search, defined in [13, 18].
 The class PLS is a subclass of TFNP [16], the family of NP search problems for which a solution is guaranteed to exist.
 While PLS is not harder than NP \cap coNP, it is widely believed to be computationally intractable.
-Fabrikant et al. [10] have shown that computing a Nash equilibrium in congestion games is PLS-complete.
+It contains several complete problems, such as the weighted 2SAT-FLIP, where one looks for a truth assignment that maximizes the sum of the weights of satisfied clauses among all assignments of Hamming distance one.
+Fabrikant, Papadimitriou and Talwar [10] have shown that computing a Nash equilibrium in congestion games is also PLS-complete.
 In addition, they have explicitly constructed games in which the Nash dynamics takes exponential time to converge.
-It is worth to note that it is also highly unlikely that computing a mixed Nash equilibrium in general games is feasible in polynomial time, even when the number of players is restricted to two [9, 4].
+It is worth to note that it is also highly unlikely that computing a mixed Nash equilibrium in general games is feasible in polynomial time, even when the number of players is restricted to two [9,4].

 It is therefore natural to look for relaxed versions, and in particular approximations, of Nash equilibria which might be computed in polynomial time.
-Approximate Nash equilibria of various games have been defined and studied both in the additive [14, 15, 5, 7, 8, 11, 21] and in the multiplicative models of approximation [6, 2].
+Approximate Nash equilibria of various games have been defined and studied both in the additive [14,15,5,7,8,11,21] and in the multiplicative models of approximation [6,2].
 Here we consider multiplicative ε -approximate Nash equilibria, for $0 < \varepsilon < 1$, that is states where no single player can improve his cost by more than a factor of ε by unilaterally changing his strategy.
 In this context, the analogous concept of the Nash dynamics is the ε -Nash dynamics, where only ε -moves are permitted, which improve the respective player's cost at least by a factor of ε .
-Rosenthal's potential function arguments imply again that the ε -Nash dynamics converges to an ε -approximate Nash equilibrium.
+Rosenthal's potential function arguments imply again that the ε -Nash dynamics converges to an ε -Nash equilibrium.